 CIVL 201 includes a significant communications skills component and focuses on team-based activities, such that all students are required to meet minimum standards of English and communication for their participation in the team-based activities of the course.
 In order to ensure this, a Communication Skills Module of this course, commencing two weeks before the normal start of term, is mandatory for some students.
+Students who have not been exempted from the Communication Skills Module (see below), but who fail to attend the module will be de-registered from CIVL 201.
 The module has been designed so as to maximize the support provided to participating students, which will in turn assure improved learning and performance for all students in the remainder of the course.

 Exemptions from Module